A slight turn of the dial makes water heaters safer

 Fine-tune the water heater temperature

-To find the recommended temperature of 120 degrees F. on an unnumbered dial, check the temperature of the water at different settings.
+To find the recommended water heater temperature setting of 120 degrees F. on an unnumbered dial, check the temperature of the water at different settings.
 Make a mark on the dial once you find the setting.

 Check the temperature

-Run the hot water for several minutes, then check the temperature in a glass or pot with a thermometer.
+Run the hot water for several minutes, then check the water heater temperature in a glass or pot with a thermometer.
+Next, find out some simple things you can do today to extend the life of your water heater.